AndrewGEvans95/DHT/readme.md

 ## Basic DHT Components
 1. An abstract keyspace
 2. A key space paritioning scheme
-3. Overlay network to connect nodes
+3. Overlay network to connect nodes (Use Apache Thrift RPC[1] to do this)